 Apparently, Sithonia got its name from Sithon – the king of Macedonia who wanted to burn his daughter alive because she almost tricked him so she could marry her love.
 Fortunately, things turned out fine for everybody in this myth.

 The latest population increase happened in 1922 after the Asia Minor catastrophe when the politicians of Greece and Turkey decided to perform the population exchange.
 Although it sounds like an unimaginable disaster, the new population settled in Sithonia and brought their traditions, music, food and overall identity.
 You can still see their old houses all around Sithonia.
 It is almost like an open-air museum.
 Of course, you can visit ‘real’ museums and archaeological sites here, too.

-Don’t forget to visit Parthenonas-a village with rich history dating from the 10th century.
+Don’t forget to visit Parthenonas – a village with a rich history dating from the 10th century.